Technology has become part of our everyday life.

 Interactions between children and security guards especially in areas of conflict and heightened violence.

 Managing child rights

-Our Child Protection Policy sets out how we seek to support our customers in navigating the evolving digital landscape through tools and education.
+Our Child Protection Policy (now integrated in our Human Rights Policy) sets out how we seek to support our customers in navigating the evolving digital landscape through tools and education.

 Our commitments to broader child rights are also embedded in group policies and processes.